 Kiriyama in Battle Royale

-Battle Royale is as much an action film as it is a horror film.
+Battle Royale is as much an action film as it is a horror picture.
 In fact, I would actually call it more action than horror.
 The premise is incredibly scary to think about, and like the best horror movies, it leaves the audience wondering what they would do in that situation.
 As scary as most of the characters get in the desperate survival scenario of Battle Royale, by far the scariest is the transfer student who signed up for fun.
 He’s a very different character than the one in the tome on which the film is based, but he’s scarier.
 He never speaks a single line of dialogue or gives a hint of motivation, he’s just an incredibly sadistic force of nature.

 Amy is the damsel in Fright Night.
 She’s the girlfriend that our young hero Charley is out to save.
 So, it comes as a bit of shock when she actually gets bitten by main vampire Jerry Dandridge.
 Amy’s cute, girl next door look shreds away when her full-blown vampire face is revealed.
 It’s an iconic appearance, easily one of the best vampire makeup designs ever.
 While she only has a few moments to terrorize Charley during the finale, Vampire Amy is the most frightening and imaginative creature in a movie full of innovative FX work.